Silicon Valley University

 Silicon Valley University (SVU) was a private, non-profit higher educational institution located in San Jose, California.
 The university was accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) at the bachelor's degree and master's degree levels until December 7, 2017.
 On April 5, 2018, the state regulators of California ordered SVU to close and refund students' money within 45 days.
-On May 24, 2021, SVU was granted an Approval to Operate for an Institution Non-Accredited by the California Bureau for Private Postsecondary Education (BPPE) by the State of California.

 History

 Silicon Valley University (SVU) was founded in 1997 by the current President, Dr. Jerry Shiao, and began offering the MSCS program in 1999.
 Over 5000 students have graduated from the MSCS program during the 18-year time when the program was offered, until 2017 when SVU lost its ACICS accreditation and the State of California Bureau for Private Postsecondary Education (BPPE) license.

-On December 20, 2019, SVU filed an application with BPPE for an Approval to Operate for an Institution Non-Accredited license.
-On May 24, 2021, BPPE granted SVU the Approval to Operate for an Institution Non-Accredited license.
-In fall 2021, the institution restarted its Master of Science in Computer Science (MSCS) program.